Manatgitdive/Interest-Calculator/README.md

 *Interest Calculator where you can easly calculate your Interest <br> </br>
-*we have use three language html css javascript
+*we have use three language html css javascript <br> </br>
+* we use validation the out put will get more accurate